 Nonprofits which have declared themselves authorized to issue tax receipts in one or more countries (for example in France, on the basis of Articles 200, 238 bis and 978 of the General Tax Code, and in Switzerland according to Article 79, p.
 1, letter f, LF 1976 and Art.
 60 ff of the Swiss Civil Code or in the United States: Art.
 501(c)3.), must send a tax receipt directly to the Donor either on paper, sent by post to the address provided by the Donor, or digitally, sent by email to the email address provided by the Donor.

 The Partner Organization is fully responsible for sending relevant tax receipts to the Donor, usually at the end of the year.
 It can do that only if the Member has ticked the box before processing the donation to authorize sharing his/her personal information (name, address, email address) with the Beneficiary Organization.
 ConnectAID shall in no event be liable for any failure of a nonprofit organization to send a tax receipt.
 In the event of a complaint, ConnectAID can put the Donor in direct contact with the beneficiary Organization.

-All donations made through the platform go directly to the PSP account created for each Partner Organization, without going through ConnectAID.
-When the Partner Organization withdraws all or part of the donations, a commission and PSP transfer fees are applicable and deducted from the total amount of funds collected.
+All donations go directly to the PSP account created for each Partner Organization, without going through ConnectAID.
+When the Partner Organization withdraws all or part of the donations, PSP transfer fees may be applicable and deducted from the total amount of funds collected.